apiad/sublime-browser-integration/README.md

 can type any valid CSS selector.
 Matching items are highlighted in the Chrome instance as you type, and stay highlighted after you close.

+These highlighted elements can be used in other commands, to make specific DOM manipulations:

+**Click selected elements** (`ctrl+shift+b` `c`) clicks all elements previously selected.

+**Type into selected elements** (`ctrl+shift+b` `t`) opens an input box to type into the previously selected elements.

+With these commands in combination you can easily automatize boring tasks.
+For instance, every time I work on my site's project, I open ST3, start my development server, open Chrome, navigate to `localhost:8000`, type in my credentials, and then I can start developing.

+Right now I'm working on a macro utility for the plugin, that will be available shortly.
+We need a special macro system, because most of these commands are asynchronous, and hence don't get along very well with the integrated Sublime macro system.

 How to install